lipnerova/datasciencecoursera/06_StatisticalInference/SI02 - random variables.md

 ![varXsample](equations/varXsample.png?raw=true)

 The sample variance is a random variable:
 + It has an associate population distribution
 + Its expected value is the population variance
 + Its distribution gets more concentrated around the population variance with more data
 + Its square root is the sample standard deviation

+### Link between sample mean & variance

++ The variance of the sample mean is sigma² / n
+  - Its logical estimate is S² / n
+  - The logical estimate of the standard error is S / sqrt(n)

++ S, the sample standard deviation, measures how variable the population is
++ S / sqrt(n), the standard error, measures how variable the averages of random samples are